-- 2023 Objective: Increase funding for Local Agricultural Marketing program (LAMP) to \$500 million. - o Marker Bills: Agriculture Resilience Act; Climate Stewardship Act of 2021; Protecting America's Meatpacking Workers Act of 2021 - Title: Horticulture - 2023 Objective: Provide \$1 billion additional funding to the Food Supply Chain Guaranteed Loans and Grants program, in addition to what the USDA has made available using ARPA funding, to support local and regional vegetable, fruit, and nut processing. - There are currently no marker bills toward this objective. - o Titles: Credit; Rural Development - 2023 Objective: Require that USDA establish purchasing targets or set-asides for purchases of foods from independent regional producers, foods from socially disadvantaged producers, and foods from organic/regenerative farms. - There are currently no marker bills toward this objective. - o Title: Nutrition
+- 2023 Objective: Increase funding for Local Agricultural Marketing program (LAMP) to \$500 million. - Marker Bills: Agriculture Resilience Act; Climate Stewardship Act of 2021; Protecting America's Meatpacking Workers Act of 2021 - o Title: Horticulture - 2023 Objective: Provide additional funding to the Food Supply Chain Guaranteed Loans and Grants program, in addition to what the USDA has made available using ARPA funding, to support local and regional vegetable, fruit, and nut processing. - There are currently no marker bills toward this objective. - Titles: Credit; Rural Development

-- 2023 Objective: Increase schools' abilities and directives to support regional food systems by: - 1.
+- 2023 Objective: Require that USDA establish purchasing targets or set-asides for purchases of foods from independent regional producers, foods from socially disadvantaged producers, and foods from organic/regenerative farms. - There are currently no marker bills toward this objective. - Title: Nutrition - 2023 Objective: Authorize and fund USDA's Local Foods Purchase Assistance Cooperative Agreement Program (LFPA) and Local Foods for Schools Cooperative Agreement Program (LFS).
+By facilitating procurement partnerships between local producers and community food programs (such as food banks and schools), we can build resiliency in our food supply chain. - o Marker Bills: USDA Local Foods Purchase Assistance Cooperative Agreement Program (LFPA) - o Titles: Credit: Miscellaneous - 2023 Objective: Increase schools' abilities and directives to support regional food systems by: - 1.
 Allowing schools to use "local" as a product specification in their procurement requests - 2.
 Increasing mandatory funding of Farm to School Act to \$15 million and increase maximum grant award to \$500,000 - 3.
 Continuing (and expanding to more states) the Pilot Project for Unprocessed Fruits and Vegetables and allow participating states more flexibility in procuring fresh, locally grown fruits and vegetables - 4.
-Increasing Fresh Fruit and Vegetable Program (FFVP) funding and requiring a percentage to be purchased locally - Marker Bills: Kids Eat Local Act of 2021; Farm to School Act of 2021; Local School Foods Expansion Act of 2021 - Title: Nutrition - 2023 Objective: Increased investment in community food projects that address food security in urban low-income areas.
-We can improve community resilience by developing urban agriculture projects. - Marker Bill: Climate Stewardship Act of 2021 - Titles: Nutrition; Horticulture; Miscellaneous
+Increasing Fresh Fruit and Vegetable Program (FFVP) funding and requiring a percentage to be purchased locally - Marker Bills: Kids Eat Local Act of 2021; Farm to School Act of 2021; Local School Foods Expansion Act of 2021 - Title: Nutrition - 2023 Objective: Increased investment in community food projects that address food security in urban low-income areas, like the USDA's Urban Agriculture and Innovative Production grant program.
+We can improve community resilience by developing urban agriculture projects. - Marker Bill: Climate Stewardship Act of 2021 - Titles: Nutrition: Horticulture: Miscellaneous